10 ADHD Supplements and Vitamins for Symptom Control

 I recommend zinc for children with ADHD.
 The mineral is not as well researched as omega-3s and iron, but there is some positive research.
 One study showed that taking zinc with a psychostimulant caused a nearly 40 percent reduction in the amount of the stimulant required to function at optimal levels.
 Other studies have shown benefits for ADHD symptoms in general.
 Zinc levels can be measured in the blood, but it is safe to give 20-25 mg. of zinc daily to your child without first doing a blood test.

 Many American children have abnormally low levels of vitamin D. Newer research shows that children with ADHD have lower vitamin D levels than children without the condition.
-One study showed that mothers whose vitamin D levels were low during pregnancy had a higher likelihood of their children having ADHD.
+One study showed that expectant mothers with low vitamin D levels had a higher likelihood of their children having ADHD.
 There are no studies showing that giving vitamin D to children with ADHD improves their symptoms.
 Nevertheless, I would check vitamin D levels and supplement if the levels are low or even borderline low.

 Low levels of the mineral iron can be a significant problem in children with ADHD.
 Studies have shown that iron is crucial for normal brain function, and that treating with supplemental iron can improve ADHD symptoms.

 Before giving an iron supplement to your child, it is important to measure the iron levels in your child’s blood.
 When doctors measure these in children, they test for hemoglobin and hematocrit — the level of iron in red blood cells.
 These readings are usually normal in children with ADHD.
 I recommend that doctors also check the ferritin level, which measures circulating iron.
 This is often low, or borderline low, in kids with ADHD.
 One study showed that the average ferritin level in ADHD children was 22 compared with 44 in non-ADHD children.